sigfox-earthquake/earthquake_detector/README.md

 ## Running the tests

 In DEBUG mode, prints to serial.
-To use USB-Serial port download: http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41
+To use USB-Serial port download(mentioned earlier): http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41

 All easily modifiable values are in def.h: